bkcakir/Bkcakir/README.md

 </div>

 ## 📝 License
-All rights to these projects belong to **Burak Çakır**.
+All rights to these projects belong to **Burak Kaan Çakır**.
 Unauthorized use will result in a **5x penalty**.
 Contact me for information about annual licensing fees.